NickHoulding/csci_404_final_project/README.md

-# Medical RAG Chatbot
+# MediChat: Medical RAG Chatbot

 A chatbot that leverages Retrieval-Augmented Generation (RAG) to support doctors by providing medically relevant insights based on symptom input.
-The system retrieves information from a curated PubMed-based knowledge base and generates context-aware suggestions using LLaMA and BioBERT.
+The system retrieves information from a curated PubMed-based knowledge base and generates context-aware suggestions using LLaMA 3.2 and BioBERT.

 ---